j1-aggie/Visualize-Data-With-Leaflet/README.md

 ![Dark Map with plates](https://user-images.githubusercontent.com/66078772/100487403-08904180-30ce-11eb-94c9-faec97bf4feb.PNG)

-The USGS wants you to plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
-You will need to pull in a second data set and visualize it along side your original set of data.
-Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.
+The USGS asked me to plot a second data set on my map to illustrate the relationship between tectonic plates and seismic activity.
+I pulled in a second data set and visualized it along side my original set of data.
+The data that I used on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

-In this step we are going to..
+In this step we ..

-* Plot a second data set on our map.
+* Ploted a second data set on our map.

-* Add a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.
+* Added a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.
+My additional layers are the dark, satellite, street, and outdoor layers.
+Additionally, I added the plate boundaries and seismec activity layers to the street maps.
+Upon opening of my maps, the street base map along with the seismic markers appear.

-* Add layer controls to our map.
+* Added layer controls to our map.

 - - -

 ### Assessment

-Your final product will be assessed on the following metrics:
+My final product will be assessed on the following metrics:

 * Completion of assigned tasks